A novel approach to the giant component fluctuations: The barely super-critical case

-but multiplying the inequality by $\sqrt{\epsilon_n n}$ does not give a sufficiently small scale on the RHS to be able to conclude the second half of the lemma directly from the first half, as done in the proof of Lemma \ref{lemma:control}.
+but multiplying the inequality by $\sqrt{\epsilon_n n}$ does not give a sufficiently small scale on the right-hand side to be able to conclude the second half of the lemma directly from the first half, as done in the proof of Lemma \ref{lemma:control}.

-We prove that $\sqrt{n \epsilon_n} Z_n^c(S_n(c)/n \epsilon_n -)\to 0$ in probability as $n \to \infty$ as follows.
-Fix some $\vartheta>0$, define $\mathcal{A}_n\equiv \mathcal{A}_n^t(\vartheta) := \{ \sqrt{n \epsilon_n^3} \frac{S_n(t)}{n \epsilon_n} < \vartheta \}$, and note that $\mathbb{P}(\mathcal{A}_n) \to 1$.
+We prove that $\sqrt{n \epsilon_n} \hat{Z}_n^c(\hat{S}_n(c)/n \epsilon_n -)\to 0$ in probability as $n \to \infty$ as follows.
+Fix some $\vartheta>0$, define $\mathcal{A}_n\equiv \mathcal{A}_n^t(\vartheta) := \{ \sqrt{n \epsilon_n^3} \frac{\hat{S}_n(t)}{n \epsilon_n} < \vartheta \}$, and note that $\mathbb{P}(\mathcal{A}_n) \to 1$.
 On $\mathcal{A}_n$ we have